-It has been my goal for more than 40 years in the art of Chasing and Repousse to constantly refine my understanding of the infinite light reflecting effects texture and surface planes have on a precious metal’s surface.
+It has been my goal for more than 40 years in the art of Chasing and Repousse to constantly refine my understanding of the infinite light reflecting effects texture and surface planes have on a precious metal.
 It is only natural for any artist’s body of work, in forty years’ time, to express an affinity toward certain design forms and motifs.
-However, even when a piece is created from the inspiration from past work, each new piece on my bench is unique, representing not just applied knowledge and experience but also an opportunity to discover and explore new subtle surface finishes via my constant attempts at flawless execution.
+However, even when a piece is created through the inspiration of past work, each new piece on my bench is unique, representing not just applied knowledge and experience but also an opportunity to discover and explore new subtle surface finishes via my constant attempts at flawless execution.

 Chasing’s advantage allows one to get deeper into the reflective qualities of metal while opening an amazingly broad scope for design exploration, more so than any other direct-to-metal technique I am aware of.
 The single greatest disadvantage to chasing is time.
-The amount of time needed to achieve a good piece is extensive; each piece also represents substantial commitments of energy and creativity.
+The amount of time needed to achieve a good piece is extensive with each piece representing substantial commitments of energy and creativity.

 What I Do At My Bench